coveo/source.coveo.com/_posts/2017-02-10-applying-site-search-best-practices-using-sitecore-part3.md

 ### 9. Use search to drive your listing pages

 Let's start by building the search driven listing page.
-You will first start with the standard Coveo Search View rendering and use the [properties](https://developers.coveo.com/x/PgHvAQ) of the component to remove what you might not need.
+You will start with the standard Coveo Search View rendering and use the [properties](https://developers.coveo.com/x/PgHvAQ) of the component to remove what you might not need.
 The Layout section will give you a large amount of options, so here is what I removed in the screenshot above:

 * Display the main search box